AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 **Run evaluations of each MAF file**

-To run the initial evaluations of all the SNV callers, call the base script:
+To run the initial evaluations of all the SNV callers, call the bash script:

 ```
 bash run_caller_evals.sh